Rhythmic gymnastics: Israel

 Israel is a rising nation in rhythmic gymnastics.
 Israeli head coach Irina Vigdorchik, who moved from Moscow to Israel in 1979, said rhythmic gymnastics had been brought to Israel by Russian immigrants in the early 1970s.

 The sport began its success in the 2000s with notable Israeli gymnasts including Irina Risenzon and Neta Rivkin, who placed in top ten in the Olympic Games finals.
 Linoy Ashram was the first Israeli to win the Olympic all-around gold medal; her win was considered an upset over favorite Dina Averina.
-Other notable gymnasts include European champion Daria Atamanov.
+Other notable gymnasts include European champion Daria Atamanov and Junior World champion Alona Tal Franco.

 In the mid-2010s, the Israeli group began to be amongst the leading groups in the World Cup and World Championship competitions and won its first gold medal at the 2016 European Championships.
 They placed 6th in the Olympic games in both Rio 2016 and Tokyo 2020.
 The Israeli group won their first World all-around title in 2023, and they went on to win the all-around silver medal at the 2024 Summer Olympics.